 Note that by “resources,” I'm not only referring to video tutoring and full-length courses (though these are arguably the best options).
-I'm also considering masterclasses, applications, videos and articles, and other online resources for learning how to play the upright bass.
+I'm also considering masterclasses, applications, videos, articles, and other online resources for learning how to play the upright bass.

 Though obviously subjective and prone to biases, I've done my best to list out these resources based on the following metrics (in no particular order):

 - Reputation of the double bass learning resource

 - Quality of education in technique, theory, and learning real songs